liquidinstruments/moku-examples/docs/reference/mim/set_connections.md

 ---
 additional_doc: null
-description: Connects the instrument running in one slot with frontend, relays or instrument running in another slot.
+description: Connects the instrument to other instruments, or to external I/O.
 method: post
 name: set_connections
 parameters: